1492? How about 1415 CE?

 They had done this four years before Columbus’s fateful voyage to the Caribbean.

-King John II was on the throne in Lisbon.
+By then, King John II was on the throne in Lisbon.
 He planned to push the maritime expeditions even further around southern Africa to connect with (and hopefully overpower) the tantalizingly rich civilizations and trading networks that existed beyond it, in and around the whole Indian Ocean.
 His well-organized networks of spies reported that this might be possible…

-It took time for Portugal’s royal planners to pull together the complex expedition that John’s dream required.
+It took time for Portugal’s royal planners to pull together the complex expedition that John II’s dream required.
 He died in 1495; but his successor, King Manuel, was even more dedicated to the plan, and in 1497 sent out Portugal’s most ambitious expedition yet.
 The head of this one, Vasco da Gama, was instructed not to hug the whole coast of West Africa but rather, after crossing the equator, to swing to the southwest and use the broadly counter-clockwise wind patterns that previous Portuguese expeditions had identified in the southern Atlantic to blow his flotilla in a broad arc to, and then around, the Cape of Good Hope.

 (The banner image above this essay is a painting of King Manuel sending Da Gama’s expedition off from the shore near Lisbon.)